imran2306/100-days-of-code-youtube/05-Day5-Comments-and-Print/.tutorial/Tutorial.md

 ## Other Parameters of Print Statement
 1. object(s): Any object, and as many as you like.
 Will be converted to string before printed
 2. sep='separator': Specify how to separate the objects, if there is more than one.
-Default is ' '
+Default is sspace ' '
 3. end='end': Specify what to print at the end.
 Default is '\n' (line feed)
 4. file: An object with a write method.
 Default is sys.stdout